Guaraní people: History, myth and legend

-The sacred Iguazu Falls hold special significance for the Guarani and are the inspiration for numerous myths and legends.
+The Iguazu Falls, considered sacred by the Guarani, hold special significance and are the inspiration for numerous myths and legends.
 They reveal the sound of ancient battles at certain times, they are also the place where I-Yara—a malign Pomboro spirit—abducted Angá—a fair maiden—and hid her.
 The swallows that inhabit the falls to this day vainly search for her.

 European contact

+A Spanish expedition led by Juan Diaz de Solis was the first Spaniard to reach Rio de la Plata.
+After his forces were defeated by natives in 1516, a surviving force led by Alejo Garcia continued inland with a Guarani band.

 In 1537, Gonzalo de Mendoza traversed through Paraguay to about the present Brazilian frontier.
 On his return, he made acquaintance with the Guarani and founded the city of Asunción, later the capital of Paraguay.
-The first governor of the Spanish territory of Guayrá initiated a policy of intermarriage between European men and indigenous women; the descendants of these matches characterize the Paraguayan nation today.
-According to the Laws of the Indies slavery was forbidden by law in the Hispanic America.
+The first governor of the Spanish territory of Guayrá initiated a policy of intermarriage between European men and Indigenous women; the descendants of these matches characterize the Paraguayan nation today.
+The Laws of the Indies forbade slavery in Hispanic America.

+In 1542, a Guarani group rebelled against the Spanish.
+Aracare, chief of a Guarani group from the Jejuy River, refused to serve a Spanish expedition, which prompted the Spanish governor Alvar Nunez Cabeza de Vaca to issue an order to apprehend Aracare.
+Aracare was subsequently hanged by the Spanish.
+This prompted an unsuccessful rebellion by Tabare and Guacani against the Spanish.

 The first two Jesuits, Father Barcena and Father Angulo, came to what is now the State of Paraná, Southern Brazil, in 1585, by land from the west.
 Others soon followed, and a Jesuit college was established at Asunción.
-In 1608, as a result of Jesuit protest against enslavement of the indigenous population, King Philip III of Spain gave authority to the Jesuits to convert and colonize the tribes of Guayrá.
+In 1608, as a result of the Jesuit protest against the enslavement of the Indigenous population, King Philip III of Spain gave authority to the Jesuits to convert and colonize the tribes of Guayrá.
 In the early period, the name Paraguay was loosely used to designate the entire river basin, including parts of what are now Uruguay, Argentina, Bolivia, and Brazil.

 Exploring expeditions were accompanied by Franciscan friars.
 Early in the history of Asunción, Father Luis de Bolaños translated the catechism into the Guarani language and preached to Guarani people who resided in the area around the settlement.
 In 1588–89 St. Francis Solanus crossed the Chaco wilderness from Peru and stopped at Asunción, but gave no attention to the Guarani.
 His departure left the Jesuits alone with their missionary work, and to defend the natives against slave dealers.
 The Jesuit provincial Torres arrived in 1607, and "immediately placed himself at the head of those who had opposed the cruelties at all times exercised over the natives".

 Cultural preservation

-Today, the Guarani language is an official language of Paraguay, Bolivia, Argentina, and Mato Grosso do Sul in Brazil.
+Today, the Guarani language is an official language of Paraguay and Bolivia.
 As of 2012, an estimated 90% of the people in Paraguay spoke Guarani.